FTPbox/FTPbox/README.md

 ### Donate

 You can show the project some love by making a donation!
-You'll find the paypal donate button in the [About][abt] page.
+You can find out how to donate from the [About][abt] page.

 [website]: http://ftpbox.org
 [webUI]: https://github.com/FTPbox/Web-Interface